 George has a mild, oceanic climate and so is quite temperate throughout the year.
 Visit between May and November to see the whales at points along the coast.

 The Garden Route National Park; canoeing the waterways around Wilderness; whale and dolphin watching along the coast; Secret Elephants Forest Experience in the Knysna Forest; the Dolphin Trail and Otter Trail, at Tsitsikamma; canopy tours at Tsitsikamma; black-water tubing at Storms River; bungee jumping at Bloukrans Bridge.

 Historical and township tours in George; wine tours at Herold Wines; golfing and birding tours.

 What to pack

 Bring your golf clubs, camera and walking shoes.
 Warm and waterproof clothing is advisable for the winter months between May and October.

-Outeniqua Chocolate Festival and Outeniqua Hop Strawberry Festival in September; the Fynbos Festival in October; the Gary Player Invitational in November.
+Outeniqua Hop Strawberry Festival in September; and the Fynbos Festival in October.